 Age-related Macular Degeneration (AMD) is an eye disease that usually occurs after age 60.
-It progressively destroys the macula — the central portion of the retina — impairing central vision.
+It progressively destroys the macula — the central portion of the retina — which impairs central vision.

 AMD is the Primary Cause of Vision Loss